 Should I buy or lease a BMW?

 So, after everything we’ve covered, it comes down to one question.
 Should you buy or lease a BMW?

-If you’d like to have flexibility, low monthly payments and be able to change your BMW more frequently, leasing might be the better option.
+If you’d like to have a degree of flexibility, low monthly payments and be able to change your vehicle more frequently, leasing might be the better option.